knowit/kompetansekartlegging-app/README.md

 ### After Setup:
 * Run `./deploybackend.sh` to deploy changes to the backend
 * Run `npm start` in frontend folder to run frontend locally
-* For testing purposes, you can add data to your sandbox by running scripts located inside the scripts-folder, such as `create_test_data.py`
+* For testing purposes, you can add data to your sandbox by running custom scripts such as `scripts/create_test_data.py`

 ### Production deployment instructions can be found [here](https://github.com/knowit/Dataplattform-issues/wiki/Kompetansekartlegging:-Deployment-Guide-(CDK))